jameshanlon1/notes-app/README.md

 If you need to find a specific note, you can use our search function.
 Simply either enter the "Search Title" or "Search Owner" number and type in the keyword you want to look for.

 That's it!
-Our notes app is simple, intuitive, and reliable.
+My notes app is simple, intuitive, and reliable.
 We hope you enjoy using it as much as we enjoyed creating it.
 Happy note-taking!

 ## Project Authors
 James Hanlon